Aeurias/NadeshikoSlimeVR/README.md

 ## Components

+The component cost should come out to around £3.60/$4.60 per tracker without case, and around ~£5/~$7 with cases (case still WIP).

 | Component                             |  QNTY | Link                                                                  |
 | ------------------------------------- | ----: | --------------------------------------------------------------------- |
 | @Nadeshiko Mini PCB                   |     1 | Elecrow or JLCPCB                                                     |